mfix22/eitherx/README.md

 ### Wrapper Component Style
 `Eitherx` either renders the first child component, unless an error occurred while rendering, then the second child is rendered.
 Easy enough 😄.

+If you do not pass a second child, and an error occurs, `null` will be return to React to render.

 ### Render-prop Style
 Using this style, you must pass a function for both `render` _and_ `handleErrors`.
 If an error occurs, the component returned from `handleErrors` will be rendered.
 Otherwise `Eitherx` will render the component returned from `render`.